WinVector/seplyr/README.md

 -   `add_group_summaries()` Adds per-group summaries to data.
 -   `group_summarize()` Binds grouping, arrangement, and summarization together for clear documentation of intent.

+`seplyr` is designed to be a thin package that passes all work to `dplyr`.
+If you want a package that works around `dplyr` implementation differences on different data sources I suggest trying our own [`replyr`](https://CRAN.R-project.org/package=replyr) package.

 ------------------------------------------------------------------------

-One (advanced) caveat is that `seplyr` is an `R` package that declares a dependency on `dplyr` and few other packages.
+One (*very* advanced) caveat is given below.
 If you are working with normal in-memory data the following should not matter.

+The caveat is: `seplyr` is an `R` package that declares a dependency on `dplyr`.

-I *think* this means that `seplyr` is always calling the `dplyr` version of verbs even if another package (such as `sparklyr` or `dbplyr`) has attempted to override them.
-So to use `seplyr` adaptions with such overrides in place one may have to `base::source()` all of the `*.R` files in `seplyr/R` instead of loading the package.
+I *think* this means that `seplyr` is always calling the `dplyr` version of any non-`S3` verbs even if another package (such as `sparklyr` or `dbplyr`) has attempted to override them.
+I believe run-time `S3` dispatch will correctly re-dispatch to class labeled derived methods.
+If all relevant package have correct override hygiene there should not be any problems.

-`seplyr` is designed to be a thin package that passes all work to `dplyr`.
-If you want a package that works around `dplyr` implementation differences on different data sources I suggest trying our own [`replyr`](https://CRAN.R-project.org/package=replyr) package.
+If you have any problems working with helper packages (such as `dbplyr` or `sparklyr`) you can try apply `base::source()` to all of the `*.R` files in [`seplyr/R`](https://github.com/WinVector/seplyr/tree/master/R) instead of loading the package.